SoundScapeRenderer/ssr/doc/manual/operation.rst

 _______________________________________

 Due to copyright reasons, the SSR does not come with a built-in InterSense tracker support.
-So first you have to build the SSR with :ref:`InterSense tracker support <mac_intersense_support>` yourself or ask someone to do it for you.
+So first you have to build the SSR with InterSense tracker support yourself (see the CI configuration file :download:`.github/workflows/main.yml <../../.github/workflows/main.yml>` for instructions).

 If you are using a USB-to-Serial interface with your tracker, you need to install drivers for that.
 This seems to work fine for the interface made by